9-12 Faculty

 pbrown@northstarcharter.org

-With over 20+ years of experience working with students as a coach and teacher, Patrick has realized there is no better job than teaching and coaching.
-Motivating students to believe they can accomplish anything they set their mind to, this has been Patrick’s mantra to his students.
+With over 20 years of experience working with students as a coach and teacher, Patrick has realized there is no better job than teaching and coaching.
+Motivating students to believe they can accomplish anything they set their mind to, has been Patrick’s mantra to his students.
+Throughout the years, Patrick has developed life long friendships with his students and athletes.
+With his passion for physical activity, kinesiology, fitness and sports he has been blessed with the opportunity to share his love to his students on a daily basis.

 Victoria Campbell